Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **Relational Graph Learning for Grounded Video Description Generation;** Wenqiao Zhang et al
 - **Let there be a clock on the beach: Reducing Object Hallucination in Image Captioning;** Ali Furkan Biten et al
 - **Plausible May Not Be Faithful: Probing Object Hallucination in Vision-Language Pre-training;** Wenliang Dai et al
+- **Models See Hallucinations: Evaluating the Factuality in Video Captioning;** Hui Liu et al